Equation of State Calculations by Fast Computing Machines

 "Equation of State Calculations by Fast Computing Machines" is a scholarly article published by Nicholas Metropolis, Arianna W. Rosenbluth, Marshall N. Rosenbluth, Augusta H. Teller, and Edward Teller in the Journal of Chemical Physics in 1953.
-This paper proposed what became known as the Metropolis Monte Carlo algorithm, which forms the basis for Monte Carlo statistical mechanics simulations of atomic and molecular systems.
+This paper proposed what became known as the Metropolis Monte Carlo algorithm, later generalized as the Metropolis–Hastings algorithm, which forms the basis for Monte Carlo statistical mechanics simulations of atomic and molecular systems.

 Development

 Some controversy exists with regard to credit for development of the algorithm.
 Prior to 2003, there was no detailed account of the algorithm's development.
 Then, shortly before his death, Marshall Rosenbluth attended a 2003 conference at LANL marking the 50th anniversary of the 1953 publication.
 At this conference, Rosenbluth described the algorithm and its development in a presentation titled "Genesis of the Monte Carlo Algorithm for Statistical Mechanics".
 Further historical clarification is made by Gubernatis in a 2005 journal article recounting the 50th anniversary conference.
 Rosenbluth makes it clear that he and his wife Arianna did the work, and that Metropolis played no role in the development other than providing computer time.

 Rosenbluth credits Teller with a crucial but early suggestion to "take advantage of statistical mechanics and take ensemble averages instead of following detailed kinematics".
 Additional clarification of attribution is given in connection with the Metropolis–Hastings algorithm.
 The Rosenbluths would subsequently publish two additional, lesser-known papers using the Monte Carlo method, while the other authors would not continue to work on the topic.
 Already in 1953, however, Marshall was recruited to work on Project Sherwood and thereafter turned his attention to plasma physics.
 Here he laid the foundation for much of modern plasma fluid and kinetic theory, and particularly the theory of plasma instabilities.